6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

 - These injuries resulted in damages – financial losses, pain, suffering, etc.

 For example, to recover compensation in a car accident claim, you will typically need to prove that another driver breached their duty of care and, as a result, caused the accident and your injuries.
 Speeding is a good example of breaching a duty of care.
 Another way to look at it is, “did the other driver break a safety rule that caused the accident and your injuries?”
-In certain circumstances, safety rules, such as the rules of the road, often define what is the duty of care.
+In certain circumstances, safety rules, such as the road rules, often define the duty of care.

 If all four of the elements above are satisfied, then you will most likely be able to recover compensation.
-That said, how much compensation you recover will likely depend on a number of factors, including which lawyer you hire, if any.
+That said, how much compensation you recover will likely depend on several factors, including the lawyer you hire.
 For example, in our experience, clients typically put more compensation in their pocket with our help than they would have without our help.

 That said, we only agree to take cases where we believe that’s possible.
 Going back to point 1, if your claim involves a minor injury and few damages, we might not be able to help.
-However, we’d be happy to give you a free case evaluation to discuss.
+However, we’d gladly give you a free case evaluation to discuss.
 At the very least, you would walk away more informed about your case and options.

 3. You May Be Liable or Partially Liable for the Accident